hackclub/hackclub/workshops/BMI_app/README.md

 - See if you can display different Background color base on the output, example if the person is Underweight make the background to orange....etc

-- Create a function that determine if the person has no normal weight and would like to have it, that the function should find how much weight the person should lose or gain to have a normal weight base on the bmiValue.
-In short base on the person's height, try to determine
+- Create a function that determines if the person has would like to have for example have a normal weight, the function should find how much weight the person should lose or gain to have a normal weight base on the bmiValue.
+In short base on the person's height, try to determine how much weight will the person needs to have/lose in other to have a BMI value between 18.5 and 23.9 which indicate that there has a normal weight.